 Not until you are willing to embrace those things, will you be ready to find out the hidden treasures that can be found when mistakes are made.

 As a business owner, you know all about mistakes.
 You made little ones as you got started.
 For some, too many mistakes and they find that the business life is not for them.
 And, maybe it isn’t.

 Being in business for yourself requires a thick skin.
 You will have customers that are impossible to please, competition that seems to outdo you at every turn and unsuccessful marketing strategies.
 But, you live and learn.
 You will only be able to continue building your business if you have the right attitude – a positive one.

 Turn your mistakes into big money.

 It is human nature not to want to feel isolated.
 That extends to the business world.
 A business owner, who is brave enough to point out the mistakes they have made and how they learned from them, will have a following among other entrepreneurs.
-You can take that on the lecture circuit and gain a wide audience.
+You can take that on the message and share it in the world, via speaking, social media, webinars, trainings etc. and gain a wide audience.

 Networking is a part of doing business.

 Your connections can be helpful when sales are slow or when you are looking to put together a new business venture.
 Targeting budding businesses with your brand of sage advice is one way to turn a negative into a positive.